lifs-tools/lipidcreator/README.txt

 ============================== Installation ==================================

 Requirements:
- - either Windows XP / Vista / 7 / 8 / 10
+ - either Windows Vista / 7 / 8 / 10 (only 64 bit)
- - or Ubuntu 16.04 or higher (with 'mono-complete' package installed)
+ - or Ubuntu 16.04 or higher (with 'mono-complete' package installed, only 64 bit)
- - 256MB main memory
+ - at least 256MB main memory or higher

-Installation for stand alone mode:
+Installation for standalone mode:
-If you can read this text, then you have successfully unpacked the stand alone version in the zip file.
-Please click on 'LipidCreator.exe' to run the tool.
+No installation required, please click on 'LipidCreator.exe' to run the software.

 Installation as external program in Skyline [1]:
- 1) Open Skyline with an blank document
+ 1) Open Skyline with a blank document
  2) Go in the menu on 'Tools' -> 'External Tools...'
  3) Click on 'Add' -> 'From File'
  4) Browse to the 'LipidCreator.zip' archive and select it